When hospice is called in, it means that in home or inpatient care will be provided for the patient and caregivers.

 - My mother had multiple doctors as most older adults do – hospice would only pay for one and that one doctor had to be willing to work with hospice (apparently not all do).
 So my mother chose her general practitioner.

 - If my mother wanted to see any other healthcare provider – she could – but it would have to be paid privately.

 - Hospice would not pay for all my mother’s medications.
 If the hospice doctors determined that any particular medication was no longer effective in treating the diagnosis of pulmonary fibrosis then that medication would be not covered.
 Also, my mother used prescription eye drops for her dry eye syndrome and that was not covered.

 You can read more about medications under hospice in this PDF from the Hospice Association Of America

-- The particular hospice program that we used required my mother to sign a DNR (not all of them do).
+- The particular hospice program that we used required my mother to sign a DNR (Do Not Resuscitate form).
+Not all hospice programs do.
 This was very difficult for my mother and initially, it was the stumbling block that kept her from signing on with hospice right away.
-It took a little time but eventually, she did sign the papers.
+It took a few days for my mother to take in all that was happening but eventually, she did sign the papers.

 - We were told that we would be given a box of medications (that box included morphine, meds for nausea and other drugs) that we could use and the nurse would help us if and as we needed it.